zj00377/HSC/README.md

 2. Coordinate Decent.
 The sparse code is first updated via one step of coordinate descent.
 Then only the nonzero entries of the sparse code are updated.

-3. Addaptive Learning Rate.
+3. Adaptive Learning Rate.
 Each coordinate of the sparse code has its own learning rate.
 The learning rates are updated adaptively.

 Please refer to the file Readme_SCC_1.0.txt to use the scc package.